CMCD1996/Portfolio/_posts/2021-07-03-book-review-man-alone.md

 ### Lessons
 * Repeating commentary implies the importance of owning equity or 'land'.
 * A solitary life is not very satisfactory.
-* Masculine stereotype
+* Masculine stereotype in New Zealand.
 * Rapid economic development shapes culture and community.

 ### Reflections
 The commentary on land ownership informs New Zealand's relationship with property.
 As at July 15th 2021, the country continues to experience a 'housing crisis'.
-Several factors contribute to this issue including cultural expectations on the 'New Zealand Living Experience'.
+Several factors contribute to this issue including our expectations of a 'backyard with a bach' being the epitome of the kiwi lifestyle.
+It will be interesting to see these issue progress.
 Commentary on land ownership reflects this sentiment.
-Johnson's journey highlights the instability